 Romans 14:1-6 "Him that is weak in the faith receive ye, but not to doubtful disputations.
 For one believeth that he may eat all things: another, who is weak, eateth herbs.
 Let not him that eateth despise him that eateth not; and let not him which eateth not judge him that eateth: for God hath received him.
 Who art thou that judgest another man's servant? to his own master he standeth or falleth.
 Yea, he shall be holden up: for God is able to make him stand.
 One person esteems one day above another; another esteems every day alike.
 Let each be fully convinced in his own mind.
 He who observes the day, observes it to the Lord; and he who does not observe the day, to the Lord he does not observe it.
 He who eats, eats to the Lord, for he gives God thanks; and he who does not eat, to the Lord he does not eat, and gives God thanks."

-The context of this passage is that Paul is concerned about brethren who are "weak in the faith." having "doubtful debates or arguments".
+The context of this passage is that Paul is concerned about brethren who are "weak in their faith." having "doubtful debates or arguments".
 What were those doubtful things?
-The oral man made laws had set up all kinds of eating traditions, such as washing hands before eating, or eating meat bought from the market because it may have been sacrificed to a pagan god.
-When speaking of days, it refers to the fact that both the Pharisees and Saduccees had come up with different rules concerning some festival observances, such as when to bring the omar of grain to the priests following Passover.
+The man made laws that had been set concerning eating traditions, such as washing hands before eating, or eating meat bought from the market because it may have been sacrificed to a pagan god.
+When speaking of days, it refers to the fact that both the Pharisees and Saduccees had come up with different rules concerning some holy day observances.

 Galatians 4:8-10 "Howbeit then, when ye knew not God, ye did service unto them which by nature are no gods.
 But now after you have known God, or rather are known by God, how is it that you turn again to the weak and beggarly elements, to which you desire again to be in bondage?
 You observe days and months and seasons and years."